rust-lang/surveys/surveys/2025/annual-survey/questions.md

 Usage:

-- I use this feature
+- I use it or plan to use it
 - I cannot use this feature yet
 - I do not need this feature
 - I did not know it was stabilized